5 min read

 curl -o dependency-scanner.js https://raw.githubusercontent.com/cyberdesserts/npm-scanner/main/weather-cli-test/dependency-scanner.js

-The core functionality involves three main API endpoints from deps.dev:
+The core functionality uses three API endpoints:

 // Get version information and release dates